Endobotm/RAT/README.md

 - The Terminal - DONE :D
 - The File Uploader design and implementation
 - The File Downloader design and implementation
-- A FLASHBANG! - DONE! :D
+- A FLASHBANG! - DONE :D
+- Message Client - DONE :D
+- Screen View - DONE :D
+- Screen View Controls - DONE :D

 "Note of the idiots who can't find the project": it is in the test folder, because it is still testing...